-Here are some ideas to help your family cope with difficult events:
+Here are some suggestions to help your family better navigate and cope with tragedy.

-All questions are good questions: Children may ask “WHY?” a lot, or “Will this happen to me?” and “Are we safe?” these are all valid questions and a chance to open a dialogue.
+Children may ask “WHY?” a lot, or “Will this happen to me?” and “Are we safe?” these are all valid questions and a chance to calm fears.
 Answer questions as best as you can with simple explanations and try not to invalidate feelings by saying things like “don’t be silly” or “stop worrying”.

 If you can’t answer a question, let your child know you will think about it and answer it when you can, you don’t have to have all answers right away.